DanielOliver/Morgemil/README.md

     * camel Casing for function parameters and privately scoped variables.
 9. Be sparing in use of F# Computation Expressions.

+## Data Files

+No guarantees are made towards backwards compatible save files, scenario files, or serialized data of any sort.
+Files are associated with and expected to be used with the same version program.

 ## Tools used

 * JetBrains Rider